North American F-86 Sabre: 1971 Civil conflict and subsequent Indo-Pakistani war

-At Sulemanki, F-86Es of the No. 17 Squadron "Tigers" flew 55 CAS sorties in support of the IV Corps offensive in which they claimed 6 Indian tanks and a number of military vehicles destroyed.
+At Sulemanki, F-86Es of No. 17 Squadron "Tigers" flew 55 CAS sorties in support of the IV Corps offensive in which they claimed six Indian tanks and a number of military vehicles destroyed.

-At Thar, F-86E & Fs belonging to the No. 19 Squadron struck Indian army positions during their Close Air Support missions.
-In total, they destroyed 8 Indian Tanks and several military vehicles while also damaging 2 Military trains.
+At Thar, F-86E and Fs belonging to the No. 19 Squadron struck Indian army positions during their Close Air Support missions.
+In total, they destroyed eight Indian tanks and several military vehicles while also damaging two military trains.

 Guinea-Bissau War of Independence

 In 1958, the Forca Aerea Portuguesa (FAP) received 50 F-86Fs from ex-USAF stocks.
 A few former Norwegian Air Force F-86Fs were also purchased as spares in 1968–69.

 The FAP deployed some of its F-86F Sabres to Portuguese Guinea in 1961, being based at AB2 – Bissalanca Air Base, Bissau.
 These aircraft formed "Detachment 52", initially equipped with eight F-86Fs (serials: 5307, 5314, 5322, 5326, 5354, 5356, 5361, and 5362) from the Esquadra 51, based at the BA5 – Monte Real Air Base.
 These aircraft were used in the Guinea-Bissau War of Independence, in ground-attack and close-support operations against the insurgent forces.
 In August 1962, 5314 overshot the runway during an emergency landing with bombs still attached on underwing hardpoints and burned out.
 F-86F 5322 was shot down by enemy ground fire on 31 May 1963; the pilot ejected safely and was recovered.
 Several other aircraft suffered combat damage but were repaired.

 In 1964, 16 F-86Fs based at Bissalanca returned to mainland Portugal due to U.S. pressure.
 They had flown 577 combat sorties, of which 430 were ground-attack and close-air-support missions.